A daughter reflects on her father, Maurice Edmond Müller: An interview with Janine Aebi-Müller

 What are some of the rules of life that he implemented to manifest that single-pointed focus.

-My father not only set rules but he also was the first one who lived by these rules.
+My father not only set rules but he also was the first who lived by these rules.
 Examples:

 Rule 2: "He who is crowned with success wins false friends and real enemies.
 Strive for success nevertheless."

 Rule 3: "The greatest with the best ideas can be destroyed by the petty.
-Still, be great and still have the best ideas."
+Still, be great and have the best ideas."

 Rule 4: "People are often unreasonable, illogical, and self-centered."
 Again, he added his typical reflection, "Love people anyway."